lionel-panhaleux/krcg-static/README.md

 ## Update the KRCG static website

--   Copy the translated card images in the `i18n_cards` folder, under their respective ISO 639-1 language code folder (ie. `i18n_cards/fr`)
+-   Copy the card images in the `static/cards` folder, under their respective folder:

--   Launch the `make static` command

-The command build the static site into the `build` folder with the `krcg-static build` command, then uses `rsync` over `ssh` to push it to the `static.krcg.org` server.
-Note you need ssh access to the `krcg.org` server to deploy.
+    + Right there for the most recent "main" images
+    + In the relevant subfolder in `static/cards/set`
+    + In the right ISO 639-1 language subfolder for translated cards (ie. `i18n_cards/fr`)

+-   Go to Github in the `Actions` tab and run the `Deployment` action.

+**Note only authorized admins on the krcg-static repository can run this action** If you're a contributor, signal yourself to the repository administrators so they can review and authorize your deployment.

 ## Fontforge & Imagemagick foo